About the course

 - facilitating effective and timely decision making in health care

-- identifying and applying research critically to improve their own and others’ practice
+- developing and applying research critically to improve health for individuals, populations and healthcare systems

-- disseminating and translating high quality evidence for patient and public benefit
+- disseminating and translating knowledge for patient and public benefit

 - opening up new career opportunities.